pavitramehra/cs6964/README.md

 Follow the Instructions mentioned in the link. https://postgresapp.com/

-If you dont have admin privilidges for your desktop then for adding path create a .zshrc file if not present and add this path.
+If you dont have admin priviliges for your desktop then for adding path create a .zshrc file if not present and add this path.
 After that you should be able to run psql from your terminal.
 ```cmd
 export PATH=$PATH:/Applications/Postgres.app/Contents/Versions/16/bin